MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/service-solution.md

 ---
-title: Monitor and service the health of your Dynamics 365 solution implementation
+title: Monitor the health of your Dynamics 365 solution implementation
 description: Learn how to ensure the smooth operation and maintenance of your Dynamics 365 solution by monitoring service health and maintaining your environment.
 author: taksatoms
 ms.author: tsato